Social stigma: Stigma in healthcare settings

-Recent research suggest that addressing perceived and enacted stigma in clinical settings is critical to ensuring delivery of high-quality patient-centered care.
-Specifically, perceived stigma by patients was associated with additional more days of poor physical or mental health.
-Moreover, perceived stigma in healthcare settings was associated with higher odds of reporting a depressive disorder.
+Recent research suggests that addressing perceived and enacted stigma in clinical settings is critical to ensuring delivery of high-quality patient-centered care.
+Specifically, perceived stigma by patients was associated with longer periods of poor physical or mental health.
+Additionally, perceived stigma in healthcare settings was associated with higher odds of reporting a depressive disorder.
 Among other findings, individuals who were married, younger, had higher income, had college degrees, and were employed reported significantly fewer poor physical and mental health days and had lower odds of self-reported depressive disorder.
-A complementary study conducted in New York City (as compared to nationwide), found similar outcomes.
-The researchers' objectives were to assess rates of perceived stigma in health care (clinical) settings reported by racially diverse New York City residents and to examine if this perceived stigma is associated with poorer physical and mental health outcomes.
+A complementary study conducted in New York City (as opposed to nationwide), found similar outcomes.
+The researchers' objectives were to assess rates of perceived stigma in clinical settings reported by racially diverse New York City residents and to examine if this perceived stigma was associated with poorer physical and mental health outcomes.
 They found that perceived stigma was associated with poorer healthcare access, depression, diabetes, and poor overall general health.